G11-Engineering/blog-cms-platform/README.md

    - Fill in your Asgardeo credentials
    - See [SETUP.md](SETUP.md) for detailed instructions

+**Important:**
-**Important:** Asgardeo is used ONLY for 2FA authentication.
-Roles are managed locally in the admin panel, NOT via Asgardeo groups
+- Asgardeo is used ONLY for 2FA authentication.
+- Roles are managed locally in the admin panel, NOT via Asgardeo groups.
+- The frontend initiates all OAuth flows directly - no backend OAuth endpoints needed.

 ## 🧪 Testing